EvokeMadness/gear-box/README.md

 ## Warnings

-Glass, including mirrors, don't mix well with nuts, bolts, and other small metal masses!
-If you're planning on using this box to hold any of these items make sure to line both sides of the gear halves to prevent any unexpected breaking of the glass sides.
+Glass, including mirrors, do not mix well with nuts, bolts, and other small metal masses.
+If you're planning on using this box to hold any of these items, make sure to line both sides of the gear halves to prevent any unexpected breaking of the glass sides.

 ## A note from the designer

 Hey!
-Thanks for checking out my design and I hope you have a good time with it.
-If you've printed and assembled this design I'd love to see it.
+Thanks for checking out my design, and I hope you have a good time with it.
+If you've printed and assembled this design, I'd love to see it.
 Post a make of this model to the Printables page assembled and sitting on a workbench, desk, or bookshelf.
 (You can set the box on its teeth or on one side.)
-If you have any issues with the original model please let me know and you can even open an issue on this model's [GitHub](https://github.com/EvokeMadness/gear-box) page.
-If you have any suggestions for variants of this model please leave a comment, and I also want to encourage remixes of this design.
+If you have any issues with the original model, please let me know, and you can even open an issue on this model's [GitHub](https://github.com/EvokeMadness/gear-box) page.
+If you have any suggestions for variants of this model, please leave a comment, and I also want to encourage remixes of this design.
 The source files for this design can be found on its [GitHub](https://github.com/EvokeMadness/gear-box) page.

 Happy printing!